Deploy Your Calendly AI Receptionist as a Voice Agent with ElevenLabs

 1. Navigate to Voice settings in your agent

-2. Select Mark – ConvoAI (recommended for its stability and natural conversational tone).
-You can also pick another voice from the library, or clone your own (Voices → Create → Instant Voice Clone — record 30-60 seconds)
+2. Select a V3 Conversational voice.
+Mark or James are both solid choices for stability and natural conversational tone.
+If Mark isn’t in the current library, James works equally well, and any V3 Conversational voice will do.
+You can also pick another voice from the library, or clone your own (Voices → Create → Instant Voice Clone: record 30-60 seconds)

 3. Set TTS model family to Flash (fastest response time for real-time calls)